ordina-jworks/ordina-jworks.github.io/_posts/2019-03-30-vuzix-blade.md

 </div>
 It was a video like this one that had won us over to give the Vuzix Blade a try since the displayed features look very nice, if they all worked as promised...

-After a very very long wait, with several delays and a lot of mailing back and forth we got ourselves a preproduction hand built Vuzix Blade.
+After a very long wait, with several delays and a lot of mailing back and forth we got ourselves a preproduction hand built Vuzix Blade.
 We got these glasses to analyze the wearers experience and see how we could integrate it into the numerous business cases we can see it being used for:

 - Assistance for field technicians
 - Order picking
 - Communications platforms
-- TODO: Extra business cases/fields
+- Tracking performance for athletes

 In this blogpost we'll go a bit into detail what makes the Vuzix Blade tick and how our experience with it has been so far.
 Read on ahead for all the juicy details!